 Dear patients, I offer you the most up-to-date and scientifically proven therapeutic procedures of modern orthopaedics.
 You can access the contents via the individual menu items.

 Acupuncture is a more than 2000 year old empirical medicine.
 The first written trace is the "Inner Classic of the Yellow Prince" (300 B.C.), a guide documenting the wisdom of Chinese medicine.
 Today, acupuncture enriches the treatment options of "western medicine", across all cultural boundaries.
 There are also well-founded scientific studies on numerous indications.
 In 1979 the World Health Organization (www.who.int) published a list of indications.
 In 1996, the German Federal Government included needlestick acupuncture as a medical service with 2 positions in the Fee schedule for medical doctors.
 Since then it has been officially recognised as a medical treatment procedure.
 In 2004, the German Medical Association (www.bundesaerztekammer.de) introduced acupuncture as a further medical training with subsequent examination.
-I hold the B-diploma of the acupuncture research group (www.akupunktur.info) and have been working for several years as an examiner for acupuncture at the Medical Association of Berlin (www.aerztekammer-berlin.de).
+Dr. Merettig holds the B-diploma of the acupuncture research group (www.akupunktur.info) and has been working for several years as an examiner for acupuncture at the Medical Association of Berlin (www.aerztekammer-berlin.de).

 In orthopaedics, this is the term used to describe the "settling" of vertebrae or joints (of course the joints - there are also numerous joints in the spine - are not properly dislocated beforehand, i.e. they are not "beside themselves"; nor is there literally a "nerve jammed".
 But often the joints are displaced in themselves and blocked in this defective position, whereby the joint capsule is stretched, and this then results in the often point-like and mostly radiating pain, especially in the area of the spine).
 That you have "dislocated" something, you often notice by the fact that the pain has appeared suddenly, out of the blue, for example when showering or bending down.
 But be careful: There are numerous causes for such acute pain.
 The symptom mentioned is only an indication!
 Whether and how a manual therapy can be applied to you should be discussed after a special manual therapeutic examination.